kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

     ```
     Notice that the Deployment has created all three replicas, and all replicas are up-to-date (they contain the latest Pod template) and available.

-  5. To see the ReplicaSet (`rs`) created by the deployment, run `kubectl get rs`.
+  5. To see the ReplicaSet (`rs`) created by the Deployment, run `kubectl get rs`.
 The output is similar to this:
     ```shell
     NAME                          DESIRED   CURRENT   READY   AGE
     nginx-deployment-75675f5897   3         3         3       18s